MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v3.2.1/New-AzureRmSqlElasticPool.md

 ### -DatabaseDtuMin
 Specifies the minimum number of DTUs that the elastic pool guarantees to all the databases in the pool.

+For details about which values are valid, see the table for your specific size pool in [elastic pools](https://docs.microsoft.com/azure/sql-database/sql-database-elastic-pool).

 The default value is zero (0).

 ```yaml